sharpcoding/key-value-state-container/README.md

 - `flux`-like (reactive component-oriented)
 - minimal dependencies (currently `lodash`)
 - simple: state changes are detected at the master attribute level only (thus `key-value` container)
 - synchronous persistence
   - read at the "build initial state" level
   - auto-write at the dispatch action level
-- no "dogmas" (and experimental features):
+- no "dogmas" (thus freedom to extend with experimental features):
   - reducer is an ES6 `async` function, which would save you from writing thunks and middlewares, placing all important code and logic in one place (but you can use synchronous reducers as synchronous reducers as well, see examples)
   - use for notification mechanism: dispatch an action that does not modify the state and is not processed by reducer (`byPassReducer` action attribute)
   - "how to invoke action from reducer" problem addressed with optional `autoActions` optional function
+  - `autoState` function for readonly and calculated attributes (like lookup hashes)
   - although the state is protected for mutation, optionally mutate the state directly (yet: no callbacks will get invoked)
 - written in TypeScript (so typings are included automatically!)
-- 85% unit test coverage
+- ~85% unit test coverage
 - focus on documentation

 ## Demo/Example